-We are pleased to invite you to attend the Annual Meeting of Shareholders of Redwire Corporation ("Redwire," the "Company," "we," "us," or, when used in the possessive form, "our") to be held on Wednesday, May 24, 2023, at 10:00 a.m.
+We are pleased to invite you to attend the Annual Meeting of Shareholders of Redwire Corporation ("Redwire," the "Company," "we," "us," or, when used in the possessive form, "our") to be held on Wednesday, May 22, 2024, at 10:00 a.m.
 Eastern Time ("Annual Meeting").
 This year's Annual Meeting will be conducted virtually, via live audio webcast.
 Given the benefits derived from conducting a virtual only meeting last year, namely reduced expenses and increased convenience and accessibility for shareholders to participate, we have determined that holding a virtual only meeting again this year is desirable.
-You will be able to attend the meeting online by visiting www.virtualshareholdermeeting.com/RDW2023.
+You will be able to attend the meeting online by visiting www.virtualshareholdermeeting.com/RDW2024.
 You will be able to submit questions and vote your shares electronically during the meeting by logging in using the 16-digit control number included on your proxy card or on the voting instruction form accompanying these proxy materials.
+You will not be able to attend the Annual Meeting in person.